AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/aws/working-with-volumes.md

 !!! note
     Deleting a disk will permanently delete all of the data on it.

+Disks can be deleted only once they have been detached from a virtual computer.
-To delete a disk once it is detached, navigate to `Storage`, select the disk, and then click `Delete disk`.
+To delete a disk, navigate to `Storage`, select the disk, and then click `Delete disk`.

 <figure markdown="span">
     ![Delete](../../img/storage-volumes-7.png){width="750"}